jubaer-bhuiyan/Music-Player-with-JavaFx/CONTRIBUTING.md

-# Contributing to JavaFX Music Player
+# Contributing to JavaFx Music Player

 Thank you for considering contributing to this project!